 Their bodies are not bad.
 Their bodies are not just flesh and bones with nothing to do with their souls.
 Their bodies gave life and thus were a part of God’s very own Self.
 Therefore, a call resounds to care for their bodies.

-If you raised your hand, you are in good company of your peers.
 A recent article about our New Year’s Resolution practices in one US city[i] states that the top five resolutions made this year included to:

 1. Spend more time with friends and family

 No matter that social studies say that 80% of New Year’s Resolutions fail by January 20th (that’s only 5 days away in fact), there seems to be a compulsion in most of us to improve our satisfaction with our bodies and an equally strong compulsion to not.